zorael/kameloso/README.md

 ## Windows

-Web URL lookup, including the web titles and `bash.org` quotes plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
+Plugins that access the web, including the webtitles and `bash.org` quotes plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
 Download a "light" installer from [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) and install **to system libraries**, and it should no longer warn on program start.

 Terminal colours may also not work, requiring a registry edit to make it display properly.
 This works for at least Windows 10.